Shidoll/Shidoll/README.md

 <h1 align="center">Welcome to My GitHub Profile!</h1>

 <h2 align="center">About Me</h2>

-Passionate about technology and video games, I dived into development with C++ and C#, languages that sparked my curiosity and fueled my passion.
-Since then, I have become a versatile full-stack developer, mastering HTML, CSS, JavaScript, PHP, and MySQL.
+<p">Passionate about technology and video games, I dived into development with C++ and C#, languages that sparked my curiosity and fueled my passion.
+Since then, I have become a versatile full-stack developer, mastering HTML, CSS, JavaScript, PHP, and MySQL.</p>

-What drives me is creating web applications that combine performance and intuitiveness.
-I constantly seek to innovate, crafting captivating user experiences and developing robust solutions that push the boundaries of what's possible.
+<p">What drives me is creating web applications that combine performance and intuitiveness.
+I constantly seek to innovate, crafting captivating user experiences and developing robust solutions that push the boundaries of what's possible.</p>

+<p">My goal?
+To transform bold ideas into digital realities with a touch of creativity and unwavering technical precision.</p>

 <h2 align="center">Skills</h2>
 <p align="center">